 “Hydrogen” means diatomic molecular hydrogen, the lightest of all gases.

 “Imported Electricity” means electricity generated outside the state of California and delivered to serve load located inside the state of California.
 Imported electricity includes electricity delivered across balancing authority areas from a first point of receipt located outside the state of California, to the first point of delivery located inside the state of California, having a final point of delivery in California.
 Imported electricity includes electricity imported into California over a multi-jurisdictional retail provider's transmission and distribution system, or electricity imported into the state of California from a facility or unit physically located outside the state of California with the first point of interconnection into a California balancing authority's transmission and distribution system.
 Imported electricity includes electricity that is a result of cogeneration located outside the state of California.
 Imported electricity does not include electricity wheeled through California, defined pursuant to MRR section 95102(a).
 Imported electricity does not include electricity imported into the CAISO balancing authority area to serve retail customers that are located within the CAISO balancing authority area, but outside the state of California.
 Imported Electricity does not include electricity imported into California by an Independent System Operator to obtain or provide emergency assistance under applicable emergency preparedness and operations reliability standards of the North American Electric Reliability Corporation or Western Electricity Coordinating Council.
-Imported electricity shall include Energy Imbalance Market (EIM) dispatches designated by the CAISO's optimization model and reported by the CAISO to EIM Participating Resource Scheduling Coordinators as electricity imported to serve retail customers load that is located within the state of California.
+Imported electricity shall include Western Energy Imbalance Market (WEIM) and Extended Day-Ahead Market (EDAM) dispatches designated by the CAISO's optimization model and reported by the CAISO to CAISO Scheduling Coordinators as electricity imported to serve retail customers load that is located within the state of California.

-“Importer of fuel” means an entity that imports fuel into California and who is the importer of record under federal customs law.
-For imported fuel not subject to federal customs law, the “importer of fuel” is the owner of the fuel upon its entering into California if the eventual transfer of ownership of the product to an end user or marketer located in California occurs at a location inside California.
-However, where the transfer of ownership of the product fuel to a California end user or marketer occurs at a location outside of California, the “importer of fuel” is the producer, marketer, or distributor that is the seller of the fuel to the end user or marketer located inside California.
-Pursuant to section 95122, only importers of liquefied petroleum gas, compressed natural gas, and liquefied natural gas are subject to reporting as an importer of fuel.
+“Importer of fuel” shall have the same meaning as defined in MRR section 95102(a).

+“Incident Action Plan” means, in the context of wildland fire, a plan that sets forth the incident objectives and is created daily to direct and document the day-to-day tactical objectives and actions taken to accomplish those objectives in the service of the broader strategies developed by the Incident Management Team.

+“Incident Management Team” means a group from federal, state, local, tribal, and territorial entities responsible for incident management response to wildland fire.
+An incident management team is dispatched or mobilized during emergency incidents to provide a command-and-control infrastructure for managing the operational, logistical, informational, planning, fiscal, community, political, and safety issues associated with wildland fire response.

+“Independent Merchant Refinery” means a refinery that produces at least one million barrels of motor gasoline blendstock annually and is owned by a standalone company that primarily operates petroleum refining assets that is not vertically integrated with crude oil exploration or production and not vertically integrated with retail marketing through proprietary, branded stations.

 “Initial Crediting Period” means the crediting period that begins with the first day of the first reporting period which receives a Positive Offset or Qualified Positive Offset Verification Statement and has that Offset Verification Statement approved by ARB.

-“Intentional Reversal” means any reversal, except as provided below, which is caused by a forest owner's negligence, gross negligence, or willful intent, including harvesting, development, and harm to the area within the offset project boundary, or caused by approved growth models overestimating carbon stocks.
-A reversal caused by an intentional back burn set by, or at the request of, a local, state, or federal fire protection agency for the purpose of protecting forestlands from an advancing wildfire that began on another property through no negligence, gross negligence, or willful misconduct of the forest owner is not considered an intentional reversal but, rather, an unintentional reversal.
-Receiving Adverse Offset Verification Statements on two consecutive offset verifications after the end of the final crediting period will be considered an intentional reversal.
+“Intentional Reversal” means any reversal that is not an unintentional reversal pursuant to Section 95983(b)(1).
+An intentional reversal is any reversal caused by a forest owner's negligence, gross negligence, or willful intent, including harvesting, development, and harm to the area within the offset project boundary, or an overestimate of tree volume or biomass by an approved growth model.